 The purpose of CBT is to help individuals manage a mental illness by changing the way they think and act.
 Our child OCD treatment usually takes around 20 sessions.
 We recommend heavy involvement from family members throughout.
 Sessions can take place in the form of online therapy or in person.
 With CBT for young people experiencing obsessive thoughts, it’s important to work with a specially trained child therapist.
 Techniques such as traditional counselling have little scientific evidence for treating OCD symptoms.

 GET IN TOUCH

-Are you worried that you may have PTSD?
+Are you worried that your child may have ADHD?
 You’ve come to the right place.
-We are leading London PTSD specialists.
+We are leading London ADHD specialists.

-Do you think you may be experiencing depression?
-Our therapist, Jordan Vyas-Lee, specialises in a range of therapy models proven to help manage the symptoms of depression.
+Do you think your child may be experiencing depression?
+Our therapists, specialise in a range of therapy models proven to help manage the symptoms of depression.

 Website by DESK.™